lrickerman/NYWWS_data/README.md

-# NYWWS_data
-New York State Wastewater Surveillance Data
+# New York State Wastewater Surveillance Data
+> [!NOTE]
+> All sewersheds serving a population of less than 3,000 people have been omitted for privacy.
+If this information is desired for official use, please submit a [request](https://nywastewatcher.io/contact-us) to be reviewed.

 ## File overview